5Sevenx/LinearAlgebra/README.md

 A 4 - B 2 = C 2

 ---

-Another very important step you need to have knowladge to is to doing multipy matrix by a single numbre.
+Another very important step you need to know is how to multiply a matrix by a single number.

 > [!TIP]
 > Lambda (λ): When lambda (λ) is defined, it means that the operation is applied to each element of the matrix.

 **Example**

 *λ*A

--2 А
+-2 A

 $$
 λ \times \begin{pmatrix}